natematias/upworthy-archive/index.md

 ## What if my favorite journal is unfamiliar with Registered Reports?

 Some journals may not be familiar with this process.
 Different disciplines have adopted Registered Reports at different rates.
-If an editor has a question about the process, ask them to email Charlie Ebersole (cebersole@virginia.edu), who will provide them with information.
+If an editor has a question about the process, ask them to email Charlie Ebersole (cebersole@virginia.edu).
+Our colleagues at the [Center for Open Science](https://cos.io/) have offered to provide resources and guidance to editors as needed.

 ## What if my Registered Report is rejected by the journal?